 Late payments are another obstacle that certainly needs to be overcome by a landlord.
 If the tenant doesn’t pay, you don’t get paid.
 This can make it difficult to efficiently and effectively manage the property.

-Making sure you keep your paperwork organized: Another challenge that a landlord faces is more tedious in nature and is a matter of organization.
+Another challenge that a landlord faces is more tedious in nature and is a matter of organization.
+You need to make sure you keep your paperwork organized.
 This especially applies to those individuals that own multiple properties.
-Keeping your tenants’ paperwork, tax paperwork, Move-in and move-out forms, and maintenance receipts in order are not easy.
-Having the right methods to doing so is essential.
+Keeping your tenants’ paperwork, tax paperwork, move-in, and move-out forms, and maintenance receipts in order are not easy.
+Having the right methods of doing so is essential.

 Having to deal with complaints

 Complaints are something else that must be addressed as a landlord.
 It might sound crazy, but being readily available when you receive a call from a tenant can go a long way in keeping some of the other problems at bay.

 As much as many landlords attempt to go out of their way to avoid evictions, sometimes they have to happen.
 However, knowing how to accurately and more efficiently carry out an eviction can be difficult.
 The right amount of firmness and attention to detail are essential to making sure the process is as smooth as possible.